JMartinHorizons/Digital-Writing-Folio/exercises.md

 (-> 3) They head back, and look for a proper exit.

 3. After thinking for a moment, Tim says he's sure the exit was to the right.
 As they move along, the two pass a woman in a high-vis vest wheeling a trolley.
 They greet her, and ask her if the are going the right way.
 Of course, she's wearing earpods, and continues without responding.
 Before long, the two see a sign for the exit.

+> This first experiment was much more text focused, perhaps overly so.
+I was thinking about how I might organise the events of the story and in this I was defaulting to  thinking about 'Choose your own adventure' type stories.
+Reflecting on this, that level of granular, action-focused decision making isn’t necessarily the most interesting way to take a Twine work.
+Better options would be saving reader interaction for key moments, either making branching or other structural shifts instead of every move.
+The other reason for this is to not have the work spiral out of control into an overly complex work.

 ## Week 6
 ### Bitzy experiment & Reflection